Support the news

 "It takes time.
 I know we would like to see things move a lot quicker.
 I just keep thinking about my dad saying, ‘It’s not always going to be this way.
 People are going to change.’

 "Here it is, 50 years later, and a lot more people are aware of what's going on.
 A lot more people are standing up and speaking out.
 In order for this to be a better world for us to live in, that's what we have to do."

-Mr. Temple died two years ago.
+Ed Temple died in 2016.
 That’s when Wyomia Tyus decided to write a book to tell people about the good work he’d done.
 It’s called “Tigerbelle: The Wyomia Tyus Story.”

 This story appears as part of a special episode of Only A Game devoted to athletes and protest.